-The statutory auditor's fees are determined by mutual agreement between the statutory auditor and the management company's governing body on the basis of a schedule of work indicating all of the duties deemed necessary.
+The statutory auditor's fees are determined by mutual agreement between themselves and the board of directors or management board of the management company on the basis of a schedule of work indicating all of the duties deemed necessary.

 The statutory auditor certifies the financial statements serving as the basis for the payment of interim dividends.